Fähnrich: National People's Army

 Following the creation of the National People's Army, a Fähnrich rank group was created.

-Netherlands

 Norway

 In the Norwegian Armed Forces, the rank of Fenrik is the lowest ranking commissioned officer, with the NATO code of OF-1.

 Sweden

+Fänrik (second lieutenant) is a rank in the Swedish Army, Swedish Air Force and in the Swedish Navy (Coastal Artillery 1902–2000, Amphibious Corps 2000–present).